Orchesty/orchesty/docusaurus/documentation/docs/get-started/Orchesty-Store.md

 # Orchesty Store

 Orchesty Store is one of the freely available Orchesty extensions.
 It is a collection of ready-made applications and connectors that can be easily modified and extended.
-Orchesty Store is simply a library, created using the SDK.
+Orchesty Store is a library, created using the SDK.
 In the same way, we can create our own collections and use them across our projects.
 We'll learn how to build new apps and connectors in our [tutorials](../tutorials/getting-started-with-tutorials.md).

 ## Available connectors